cptlobster/aggregation-framework/ext/selenium/README.md

 # aggregation-framework-selenium

-Extension library that allows for using [Selenium WebDriver](https://selenium.dev) as an HTTP client.
+Extension package that allows for using [Selenium WebDriver](https://selenium.dev) as an HTTP client.
 The Selenium consumers are more complex to implement, but provides the functionality of a full web browser when scraping/collecting data.